jdhitsolutions/StickyNotes/README.md

 # StickyNotes #

-A set of PowerShell functions for using Sticky Notes in Windows,
+A set of PowerShell functions for using Sticky Notes in Windows.
+These commands require PowerShell version 5 and a client version of Windows.
+Read the About_StickyNotes help file to learn more.

 ****************************************************************
 DO NOT USE IN A PRODUCTION ENVIRONMENT UNTIL YOU HAVE TESTED